ondrejnantl/CNN-meta-analysis-bone-metastasis/README.md

 * Tento projekt byl vytvořen jako bakalářská práce na Fakultě elektrotechniky a komunikačních technologií na Vysokém učení technickém v Brně.

-* Pro detailnější popis souborů navštivte dokument DESCRIPTION.md
+* Pro detailnější popis souborů navštivte dokument DESCRIPTION.md - pouze česky

 ## EN
-* This repository is used for storing code used for meta-analysis of bone lesions in spinal CT images using ConvNet previously detected by CADe algorithm for voxel-wise classification and for storing final models used for meta-analysis of new CT scan.
+* This repository was created for storing code used for meta-analysis of bone lesions in spinal CT images using ConvNet previously detected by CADe algorithm for voxel-wise classification and for storing final models used for meta-analysis of new CT scan.

 * This project was created as a bachelor thesis at the Faculty of Electrical Engineering and Communication at Brno University of Technology.

-* For detailed description of files open DESCRIPTION.md
+* For detailed description of files open DESCRIPTION.md - only in Czech